Your iPhone has a setting where it can automatically provide your contacts with your name and picture.

-How to Turn Off Name and Photo Sharing for iPhone Messages
+How to Turn Off Name and Photo Sharing for iPhone Messages (Guide with Pictures)

 The steps in this article were performed on an iPhone 11 in iOS 13.4.
-Note that this feature was added around iOS 13, so you won’t have it is you are using an older version of iOS.
+Note that this feature was added around iOS 13, so you won’t have it if you are using an older version of iOS.